Ruth Donnelly (chess player)

-Ruth Donnelly (19 January 1920 – 4 April 2009) was an American chess player.
+Ruth Donnelly (19 January 1929 – 4 April 2009) was an American chess player.

-Biography
+Career

 From 1972 to 1989, she participated in nine United States Women's Chess Championship, achieving her strongest finish in 1972 winning 3rd place.
 In 1973, she participated in the Women's World Chess Championship Interzonal Tournament in Menorca and shared 17th-18th place with Linda Maddern.
 Twice in 1992 and 1993 she won the bronze medal at the World Senior Women's Chess Championships.